heathweiss/TriCad/src/Data/README.md

 files are used by:

+parseAttoCanned.raww
+-string of raw data for parsing into Scan object via attoparse in Scan.ParseAtto.

 sample.raww
 -a small string of raw scan data, that has the degree info attached.
 -src/Scan/Parse/RawToADT.hs uses it for testing.